 While slowly fermented cabbage is most closely associated with kimchi, there are many other versions, including cucumber kimchi.
-And this easy and Quick Cucumber Kimchi is one version of Korean Cucumber Kimchi.
+And this easy and Quick & Easy Cucumber Kimchi recipe is one version of Korean Cucumber Kimchi.
 So, if you're looking for a cucumber kimchi recipe or simply a healthy WW friendly side dish, then give this a try!

 📋 Quick Cucumber Kimchi Recipe